chef/knife-windows/README.md

 You can get the thumbprint for existing certificates in the local store using the following PowerShell command:

     ls cert:\LocalMachine\My

-## Bootstrap template

-This gem provides the bootstrap template `windows-chef-client-msi`, which does the following:

-* Installs the latest version of Chef Client (and all dependencies) using the `chef-client` msi.
-* Writes the validation.pem per the local knife configuration.
-* Writes a default config file for Chef (`C:\chef\client.rb`) using values from the `knife.rb`.
-* Creates a JSON attributes file containing the specified run list and run Chef.

-This template is used by both `knife bootstrap windows winrm` and `knife bootstrap windows ssh` subcommands.

 ## Requirements / setup